zzzprojects/learn-orm/tutorials/ssis/transformations.md

 | Transformation                     | Description                                                                              |
 | :----------------------------------| :----------------------------------------------------------------------------------------|
-| Character Map Transformation | The transformation that applies string functions to character data.
+| Character Map Transformation | The transformation applies string functions to character data.
-| Copy Column Transformation | The transformation that adds copies of input columns to the transformation output.
+| Copy Column Transformation | The transformation adds copies of input columns to the transformation output.
-| Data Conversion Transformation | The transformation that converts the data type of a column to a different data type.
+| Data Conversion Transformation | The transformation converts the data type of a column to a different data type.
-| Derived Column Transformation | The transformation that populates columns with the results of expressions.
+| Derived Column Transformation | The transformation populates columns with the results of expressions.
-| Export Column Transformation | The transformation that inserts data from a data flow into a file.
+| Export Column Transformation | The transformation inserts data from a data flow into a file.
-| Import Column Transformation | The transformation that reads data from a file and adds it to a data flow.
+| Import Column Transformation | The transformation reads data from a file and adds it to a data flow.
-| Script Component | The transformation that uses a script to extract, transform, or load data.
+| Script Component | The transformation uses a script to extract, transform, or load data.
-| OLE DB Command Transformation | The transformation that runs SQL commands for each row in a data flow.
+| OLE DB Command Transformation | The transformation runs SQL commands for each row in a data flow.

 ## Rowset Transformations